 Today it can be hard to find an authentic Turks and Caicos meal, especially on Providenciales.
-The less-populated islands of North Caicos, Middle Caicos, Salt Cay and South Caicos are a bit closer to their roots and old-style dishes are still commonplace.
+The less-populated islands of North Caicos, Middle Caicos, Salt Cay, and South Caicos are a bit closer to their roots, and old-style dishes are still commonplace.

 Other seafood definitely also factors in, including fish and lobster.
-Delicious grouper and snapper, either pan cooked or fried, tends to be the fish dish of choice.
+Delicious grouper and snapper, either pan-cooked or fried, tends to be the fish dish of choice.

 Some food items could also be gathered from the land.
 Giant blue land crabs, common to many of the country’s wetlands, also provided a bit of variance.
 Sea grapes and tamarinds added a bit of tang, and sugar apples were the main source of sweet.

-Today, locally-caught conch, lobster and fish continue to define local dishes.
+Today, locally caught conch, lobster, and fish continue to define local dishes.

 The agricultural scene in the country has seen much improvement due to the increased availability of fresh water and modern hydroponics.
-Both North Caicos and Providenciales have multiple farms that produce tomatoes, cucumbers, papayas, bananas, herbs and lettuce, and these fresh vegetables are becoming increasingly used throughout the country.
+Both North Caicos and Providenciales have multiple farms that produce tomatoes, cucumbers, papayas, bananas, herbs, and lettuce, and these fresh vegetables are becoming increasingly used throughout the country.

 Interestingly, two of the most famous local dishes, conch fritters and conch salad, are relatively recent culinary inventions that weren't on the menu 100 years ago.

-Out of the Caribbean, the countries of Bahamas and Jamaica have especially had an influence in modern Turks and Caicos cuisine.
+Out of the Caribbean, the countries of the Bahamas and Jamaica have especially had an influence in modern Turks and Caicos cuisine.